-Linear relationships were determined between eight WSVI's and herbaceous AGB (Table 3).
-In comparison to the more traditional VI's ( $r^2 \le 0.40$ ), the WSVI's exhibited much stronger relationships with herbaceous AGB ( $r^2 \ge 0.52$ ).
-In addition, it is noted that the NDWI (based on the same simple band ratio structure as NDVI [NDVI=(NIR-R)/(NIR+R)]), better explained the variation in herbaceous AGB relative to NDVI (i.e., coefficient of determination increased from 0.28 to 0.52).
-This result is similar to previous research reporting that NDWI performed better in drought conditions than NDVI (Verbesselt et al. 2006a; Gu et al. 2007).
-These results further suggest that herbaceous AGB is highly correlated with vegetation water content and that WSVI's can more accurately predict herbaceous AGB for semiarid rangeland sites.
+Linear relationships were determined between eight WSVIs and herbaceous AGB (Table 3).
+In comparison to the more traditional VIs ($r^2 \le 0.40$), the WSVIs exhibited much stronger relationships with herbaceous AGB ($r^2 \ge 0.52$).
+In addition, it should be noted that the NDWI (based on the same simple band ratio structure NDVI [NDVI = (NIR - R)/(NIR + R)]) better explained the variation in herbaceous AGB relative to NDVI (i.e., the coefficient of determination increased from 0.28 to 0.52).
+This result is similar to previous research reporting that NDWI performed better in drought conditions than NDVI (Verbesselt et al., 2006a; Gu et al., 2007).
+These results further suggest that herbaceous AGB is highly correlated with vegetation water content and that WSVIs can more accurately predict herbaceous AGB for semiarid rangeland sites.

-This study was designed for herbaceous AGB estimation in semiarid rangeland of Idaho.
-The relationships revealed by the study are still condition-specific and should not be directly extrapolated to other regions, however, the specific approach developed in this study can be used across other rangeland areas.
+This study was designed for herbaceous AGB estimation in the semiarid rangelands of Idaho.
+The relationships revealed by the study are still condition-specific and should not be directly extrapolated to other regions.
+However, the specific approach developed in this study can be used across other rangeland areas.